cypress-io/cypress-documentation/content/guides/tooling/IDE-integration.md

 your selection, you can do so in the **Settings** tab of the Cypress App by clicking under **File Opener Preference**.

-<DocsImage src="/img/guides/file-opener-preference-settings-tab.png" alt="screenshot of Test Runner settings tab with file opener preference panel" ></DocsImage>
+<DocsImage src="/img/guides/file-opener-preference-settings-tab.png" alt="screenshot of Cypress App settings tab with file opener preference panel" ></DocsImage>

 ## Extensions & Plugins